Incorporating a radiative hydrodynamics scheme in the numerical-relativity code BAM: Fundamental Equations

 where we defined for convenience $\Psi^\mu \equiv - \nabla_\nu T^{\mu \nu}_{\rm rad}$.
 Equation~\eqref{eq:s-t-cons-fl} then states that energy and momentum are carried away by neutrinos, producing variations on the energy and momentum of a fluid element.

-In addition, incorporating neutrino-driven reactions, the conservation of leptons must be enforced explicitly.
-Provided that the only lepton species in the fluid are electrons and positrons, the relevant conservation law reads
+In addition, incorporating neutrino-driven reactions, the conservation of leptons must be enforced explicitly. {For simplicity, we assume that the only lepton species in} the fluid {are} electrons and positrons. {Hence,} the relevant conservation law reads

-where $Y_e = n_e/n_b$ is the electron fraction, $n_e$ is the net electron number density, and $\mathcal{R}$ is a source term accounting for the variations of the lepton number within a matter element in response to the emission/absorption of neutrinos.
-In fact Equation~\eqref{eq:lep-cons-cov} implies, with the help of Equation~(\ref{eq:bar-cons-cov}), that
+where $Y_e = n_e/n_b$ is the electron fraction, {$n_e = n_{e^{-}} - n_{e^{+}}$ is the net electron number density, $n_{e^{-}}$ is the number density of electrons, $n_{e^{+}}$ is the number density of positrons,} and $\mathcal{R}$ is a source term accounting for the variations of the lepton number within a matter element in response to the emission/absorption of neutrinos.
+In fact, Equation~\eqref{eq:lep-cons-cov} implies, with the help of Equation~(\ref{eq:bar-cons-cov}), that

 where $d\tau$ is the proper time elapsed for a matter element.
 Hence, $\mathcal{R}$ can be understood as the rate of change of the electron fraction measured in the fluid rest-frame.